godfried/sanlam-interview/EVALUATION.md

 #### Version Control

-An obvious first step to allow for collaboration, release management and change tracking.
-Additionally, standards for commits, git hooks and git workflows can be implemented to ensure that code is collaborated on in a consistent manner.
+An obvious first step is to allow for collaboration, release management, and change tracking.
+Additionally, standards for commits, git hooks, and git workflows can be implemented to ensure that code is collaborated on in a consistent manner.

 #### Dependency Management

 Gradle has been chosen as a tool for dependency management.
-This ensures that dependencies are tracked consistently by all users of the project and users have a repeatable method for building and executing the application.
+This ensures that dependencies are tracked consistently by all users of the project and that users have a repeatable method for building and executing the application.

 #### Modularisation